CloudLabsAI-Azure/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 01/Lab01.md

     ![](./media/ti30.png)

 1. Use the following SQL transformation on the DefectProbability column to mark values greater than 0.1 as *Anomaly*.
-Copy the code andselect **Test query**.
+Copy the code and select **Test query**.

     ```
     SELECT * ,CASE WHEN DefectProbability>0.1 THEN'1' ELSE '0' END AS Anamoly FROM [Eventstream<inject key="DeploymentID" enableCopy="false" />-stream]